Greenville in Pitt County, North Carolina — The American South (South Atlantic)

 Sycamore Hill Missionary Baptist Church

 Location.
 35° 36.948′ N, 77° 22.423′ W. Marker is in Greenville, North Carolina, in Pitt County.
-Marker is at the intersection of West First Street and North Greene Street (County Highway 1531), on the right when traveling west on West First Street.
+It is at the intersection of West First Street and North Greene Street (County Highway 1531), on the right when traveling west on West First Street.
 Touch for map.
 Marker is at or near this postal address: 201 W 1st St, Greenville NC 27858, United States of America.
 Touch for directions.

-Photographed By Ray Gurganus, November 10, 2021
+Photographed by Ray Gurganus, November 10, 2021

 4. Remembering a Church and a Congregation